codelittinc/calendar-api/README.md

 - Create a reminder using the `/reminders POST` endpoint, remember to inform the created token on the request body;
 - Manage the reminders by passing the token on the URL of each method.

+## How to install

 ### Dependencies

 - Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/)

 ## Installation

+After cloning the repository, follow these steps:

 ```bash
 $ npm run config